What's the Sitch with Situational Irony?

 Foreshadow

-Once you deliver the word-driven blow to your audience, expect some folks to go back and see where the twist came from.
-Readers don’t like plot twists that come out of the blue.
+Once you deliver the blow to your audience, expect some folks to go back and see where the twist came from.
+Readers don't like plot twists that come out of the blue or feel like a convenient coincidence.
 Use symbolic elements, hints in dialogue, or small incidents sprinkled earlier that can strike the ah-ha moment readers love.

 Avoid Heavy-Handedness